Yellow-rumped Warbler by Christy Cox

 Atlanta Audubon Society’s Wildlife Sanctuary Program encourages property owners to enhance their land for birds and other wildlife.
 Through planting and providing native plants, removing or controlling exotic species, and providing food, water, and shelter for wildlife, local property owners can provide critical wildlife habitat and create a safe-haven for wildlife.

 Atlanta Audubon's goal is to create a network of certified wildlife sanctuaries throughout metro-Atlanta to counter the loss of wildlife habitat to urbanization, and to provide additional habitat for the hundreds of birds and other species threatened by climate change.
+To date, Atlanta Audubon has certified roughly 450 properties, but we hope to grow this number considerably in the coming years.

 Atlanta Audubon’s Certification Program is unique in that a certifier actually visits your property to ensure requirements are met and provides support throughout the certification process.
 Property owners who meet requirements and pass a site inspection will receive a sign designating their property as a registered "wildlife sanctuary.”
 If a property does not meet certification criteria, the certifier will recommend steps that should be taken to bring the property up to certification standards and recommend a timeline for future certification.